MislavJaksic/Kafka-In-Theory-And-Practice/Strimzi/Docs/Strimzi0.14/6UsingUserOperator/README.md

 mTLS AuthN is used between Kafka and Zookeeper `Pod`s.
 mTLS AuthN in when both the server and the client present certificates (public keys).
-In TLS, one party is the authenticator, the other presents an identity.
+In one-way TLS, one party is the authenticator, the other presents an identity.

 Use mTLS AuthN when:
 * client supports AuthN using mTLS AuthN